-The economy is in recovery, and people are leery of new investment opportunities because of the market's current volatility.
+The economy is in recovery, and people are leery of new investment opportunities because of the market’s current volatility.
 Knowing the uncertainty of the current year, many people find it challenging to feel confident about future financial plans or strategies.
-Thankfully, the new year brings with it new hope, and January is the perfect time to reassess the difficulties of the past 12 months, evaluating what worked and what didn't, and turning those lessons into successes in the year to come.
-This article is not about focusing on high-risk investments; it is about exploring eight safe and fundamental investment strategies to secure your financial future.
+Thankfully, the new year brings with it new hope, and January is the perfect time to reassess the difficulties of the past 12 months, evaluating what worked and what didn’t, and turning those lessons into successes in the year to come.
+This article is not about focusing on high-risk investments; it is about exploring eight safe and fundamental investment strategies to work towards financial success this year.

 The problem with many first draft financial plans is they are rooted in idealism and not realism.
 Too many people try to cut out too much and too quickly.
 A spending habit is, at its core, a habit, meaning that it is not something you can alter rapidly.